acortell3/archaeoriddle/README.md

 # The Archaeoriddle

-Archaeoriddle is a package, a scientific endeavour, a concourse, a game, a teaching tools, a simulaiton,... bref, it's anything you want to make it be!
+Archaeoriddle is a package, a scientific endeavour, a concourse, a game, a teaching tools, a simulaiton,... bref, it's anything you want it to be!

 This repository is meant to be installed as a package; thus using `devtools::install_github("acortell3/archaeoriddle")` (until we, maybe one day, make it to CRAN?)